kirpalsingh17/javaScript-important-concepts-understanding/README-JS4.md

 Overall, creating a singleton in JavaScript involves ensuring that only one instance of a class or object is created, and providing a global point of access to that instance.
 This can be achieved using a variety of techniques, such as using a static property, a closure, or a self-invoking function.

+---

 #### What is functional programming in JavaScript?
-Functional programming is a programming paradigm that emphasizes the use of functions to solve problems.
-In functional programming, functions are treated as first-class citizens, meaning they can be assigned to variables, passed as arguments to other functions, and returned as values from functions.
+Functional programming is a programming paradigm that **emphasizes the use of functions to solve problems.** In functional programming, functions are treated as first-class citizens, meaning they can be assigned to variables, passed as arguments to other functions, and returned as values from functions.

 In JavaScript, functional programming is supported through a variety of features, including higher-order functions, closures, and anonymous functions.
 Here are some key principles of functional programming in JavaScript:

-Pure Functions: A pure function is a function that returns a value based only on its input arguments, without modifying any external state or producing side effects.
+**Pure Functions:** A pure function is a function that returns a value based only on its input arguments, without modifying any external state or producing side effects.
 Pure functions are deterministic, meaning they always produce the same output for the same input.
-Immutability: Functional programming encourages immutability, or the use of data structures that cannot be modified once they are created.
+**Immutability:** Functional programming encourages immutability, or the use of data structures that cannot be modified once they are created.
 This helps to prevent unexpected side effects and makes it easier to reason about the behavior of functions.
-Higher-Order Functions: Higher-order functions are functions that take other functions as arguments or return functions as their result.
+**Higher-Order Functions:** Higher-order functions are functions that take other functions as arguments or return functions as their result.
 Higher-order functions are a key feature of functional programming, since they allow for the composition of complex functionality from simpler building blocks.
-Recursion: Recursion is a technique where a function calls itself to solve a problem.
+**Recursion:** Recursion is a technique where a function calls itself to solve a problem.
 Recursion is often used in functional programming to process data structures, since it can provide an elegant way to iterate over collections of data.

 Overall, functional programming is a powerful approach to programming that can help to reduce bugs, improve code readability, and make it easier to reason about the behavior of functions.
 While JavaScript was not originally designed for functional programming, the language has evolved to support many functional programming concepts, making it a popular choice for functional programming enthusiasts.

+---

 #### How do you write functional programming code in JavaScript?

 In JavaScript, there are several ways to write functional programming code.
 Here are some common techniques:

-Use Pure Functions: Write functions that take input arguments and return a value, without modifying any external state or producing side effects.
+**Use Pure Functions:** Write functions that take input arguments and return a value, without modifying any external state or producing side effects.
 Pure functions are deterministic and easy to reason about.
 ```javascript

 // Example of a pure function